 Existing law authorizes a district court to establish an appropriate program for the treatment of mental illness or intellectual disabilities to which it may assign an eligible defendant.
 Under existing law, a justice court or municipal court is authorized, upon approval of a district court, to transfer original jurisdiction of a case involving such an eligible defendant to the district court.
-(NRS 4.370, 5.050, 176A.250, 176A.255) Sections 1, 2 and 4-6 of this bill additionally authorize a justice court or municipal court to establish such a program and to transfer original jurisdiction of a case involving an eligible defendant to the district court if the justice court or municipal court has not established such a program.
+(NRS 4.370, 5.050, 176A.250, 176A.255) Sections 1-6 of this bill additionally authorize a justice court or municipal court to establish such a program and to transfer original jurisdiction of a case involving an eligible defendant to the district court if the justice court or municipal court: (1) has not established such a program; or (2) determines that the transfer is appropriate and necessary.